lermana/indoorplants/README.md

 On the _validation_ side of things:
 - `validation.crossvalidate` provides the core cross-validation functions
-- `validation.curves` offers curves to be used for ML model evaluation - validation, learning, calibration, and precision-recall.
+- `validation.curves` offers curves for ML model evaluation, including: validation, learning, and calibration

 Example usage can be found in the *census_data_analysis* notebook.